canhminhdo/parallel-maude-npa/README.md

 ### Global parameters
 ---
-There are two parameters in the tool:
+There are three parameters in the tool:

+- `simBatch` is the minimum number of states that the parallelization will take place at step (2.1).

-- `simBatch` is the minimum number of states that should be assigned to each worker at step (2.1).
+- `jobSize` is the number of states that should be considered to construct to a job at step (2.1).

-- `simBatchH` is the minimum multiplication of the number of states and history states that should be assigned to each worker at step (2.2).
+- `simBatchH` is the minimum multiplication of the number of states and history states that the parallelization will take place at step (2.2).

-By default, `simBatch` and `simBatchH` are set to 20 and 50, respectively.
+By default, `simBatch`, `jobSize`, and `simBatchH` are set to 10, 20, and 50, respectively.
 You can change them in the `global.maude` file.

 ### Papers